clarkevansteenderen/clarkevansteenderen.github.io/_pages/about.md

 # About Me

-I am currently a PhD student in the Department of Zoology and Entomology at Rhodes University in South Africa, and am part of the [Centre for Biological Control](https://www.ru.ac.za/centreforbiologicalcontrol/) research group.
+I am currently a postdoctoral researcher in the Department of Zoology and Entomology at Rhodes University in South Africa, and am part of the [Centre for Biological Control](https://www.ru.ac.za/centreforbiologicalcontrol/) research group.

 I enjoy working on projects that involve answering phylogenetic and evolutionary questions, and I particularly love writing my own code and creating user-friendly applications.